-Raw material and components for lighters consist of nylon and liquefied petroleum gas, as well as spark wheels, flint stones, springs and top caps, made of various metals, e g aluminum, steel and brass.
-These materials are mainly sourced from suppliers in the US and China.
+Raw material and components for lighters consist of nylon and liquefied petroleum gas, as well as spark wheels, flint stones, and top caps, made of various metals, e g aluminum, steel and brass.
+These materials are mainly sourced from suppliers in China, France, and South Korea.